Last updated: 25/05/2018

 3.2.1.
-If your personal information is submitted through our website www.cpcconnect.co.uk when applying for a position with our company, the information will be used solely in connection with considering and acting upon your application.
+If your personal information is submitted through our management website www.dragonstack.com when applying for a position with our company, the information will be used solely in connection with considering and acting upon your application.
 We may retain your personal information, but only for the purpose of considering your application for current or future available positions.
-This information, which may include your name and contact information, prior education and experience, and other information you provide to us, may be shared with third-party service providers retained by us to collect, maintain and analyse candidate submissions for job postings.
+This information, which may include your name and contact information, prior education and experience, and other information you may provide to us, may be shared with third-party service providers retained by us to collect, maintain and analyse candidate submissions for job postings.

 3.3.
 Social Media

 Also, if you access our Service from a third party social platform, such as Facebook, we may share non-personal information with that platform to the extent permitted by your agreement with it and its privacy settings.

 When you register as a member of Gaydar, your Gaydar profile will be viewable by other users of the Service.
 Other members will be able to view information you have provided to us directly, any additional photos you upload, your profile name, your age, approximate number of miles away, your personal description, and information you have in common with the person viewing your profile.

 4.2.
 Personal information